miguelburgosh/Real-Time-Bus-Tracker/README.md

 ## :motorway: Roadmap of future improvements

-- Erase the recent icon position of eachs bus.
+- Erase the recent icon position for each bus.
-- Add PopUp info about the ID of each bus.
+- Add PopUp info about the ID for each bus.

 ## :memo: License